6 Basics of Colorado's Landlord Tenant Law

-Tenants in Colorado are protected under the Federal Fair Housing Act.
-This Act, which was created in 1968, was meant to protect certain classes of people from discrimination in housing related activities.
-This includes renting a home, buying a home, or obtaining a mortgage for a home.
-These seven protected classes include:
+Landlords in Colorado must follow the Federal Fair Housing Act.
+This Act protects certain classes of people from discrimination in housing related activities such as renting a home, buying a home, or getting a mortgage for a home.
+The seven classes protected under the Federal Act include:

 - Disability (Physical and Mental)